Machining and Metalworking at Home

 Disclaimer and Privacy Policy.
 There is no commercial relationship between myself and any site or product mentioned.
 My Machining and Metalworking at Home site is private and has no cookies and gathers no personal information from your visits.
 A counter was added in Oct 2003 so I could see how much the site is really being used.
 If you write to me, remember to replace "x~xx" with "@"; your correspondence will be kept totally confidential unless you wish to share it.
 Enjoy your hobbies and take care.
 Steve -- Thunder Bay, Ontario, Canada

 Site Updating.
-Data in the metalworking text files here will be updated on an irregular but fairly frequent basis as personal ever-shrinking time allows; to date just over 2000 hours have already been expended.
+Metalworking text files here are updated monthly if they contain new information.
+As of 2009 (when I stopped keeping track), just over 2000 hours had been expended.
 Updated files will not necessarily change much as many discussion topics have been thoroughly covered before.
 You have the option to save the files of interest to you, and then to update them to suit yourself with information you receive from the user groups' e-mail, or any other source.
 That way you will always have customized, current information -- keeping only the info that you really need for your personal reference use.

 back to Table Of Contents on this page